batden/elucidate/README.md

 ## Update local repo

-Check for updates at least once a week.
+Check for updates at least once per week.
 To update the local repository, change to ~/.elucidate/ and run:

 ```bash